Tootsie: Plot

-Meanwhile, Dorothy has her own admirers to contend with: older cast member John Van Horn and Julie's widowed father, Les.
+Meanwhile, Dorothy contends with her own admirers: older cast member John Van Horn and Julie's widowed father, Les.
 Les proposes marriage, insisting that Dorothy think about it before answering.
 When Michael returns home, he finds John, who almost forces himself on Dorothy until Jeff walks in on them.
-A few minutes later, Sandy arrives, asking why he has not answered her calls.
-Michael admits he is in love with another woman, and Sandy screams and breaks up with him.
+When Sandy arrives, asking why he has not answered her calls, Michael admits he is in love with another woman, and Sandy breaks up with him.

-The tipping point comes when, due to Dorothy's popularity, the show's producers want to extend her contract for another year.
-Michael extricates himself when a technical problem forces the cast to perform live, by improvising a revelation about Emily: that she is actually Edward, Emily's twin brother who took her place to avenge her.
-This allows everybody a way out, but Julie is so outraged at Michael's deception that she punches him in the stomach once the cameras have stopped rolling and storms off.
+Dorothy's popularity prompts the show's producers to extend her contract for a year.
+Michael realizes he cannot maintain the charade that long.
+When a technical problem forces the cast to perform live, Michael improvises the revelation that Emily is actually Edward, a twin brother who took her place to avenge her.
+Julie is so outraged at Michael's deception that she punches him in the stomach once the cameras stop rolling and storms off.

-Some weeks later, Michael is moving forward with producing Jeff's play.
-He returns Les's engagement ring, and Les says, "The only reason you're still living is because I never kissed you."
-Despite his anger, Les admits that Michael was good company as Dorothy, and Michael buys him a beer.
+Weeks later, Michael is producing Jeff's play.
+He returns Les's engagement ring, and despite his anger at the deception, Les admits that Michael was good company as Dorothy.
+Michael buys him a beer.

 Michael later waits for Julie outside the studio.
 She is reluctant to talk to him, but he tells her that he and her father played pool and had a good time.
-She finally admits she misses Dorothy.
+She admits she misses Dorothy.
 Michael tells her Dorothy is within him and he misses her too.
-He remarks, "I was a better man with you as a woman than I ever was with a woman as a man."
-Julie forgives him and they walk away together, engaged in conversation.
+He says, "I was a better man with you as a woman than I ever was with a woman as a man."
+Julie forgives him and they walk away engaged in conversation.